Floorp-Projects/Floorp/testing/web-platform/README.md

 * I want to write some new tests for the web-platform-tests testsuite.
 How do I do that?

-  See the section on tests below.
-You can commit the tests directly to the Mozilla repository under `testing/web-platform/tests` and they will be upstreamed next time the test is imported.
+  See the section on writing tests below.
+You can commit the tests directly to the Mozilla repository under `testing/web-platform/tests` and they will be automatically upstreamed when the patch lands.
 For this reason please ensure that any tests you write are testing correct-per-spec behaviour even if we don't yet pass, get proper review, and have a commit message that makes sense outside of the Mozilla context.
 If you are writing tests that should not be upstreamed yet for some reason they must be located under `testing/web-platform/mozilla/tests`.

-  It is important to note that in order for the tests to run the manifest file must be updated; this should not be done by hand, but by running `mach wpt-manifest-update` (or `mach web-platform-tests --manifest-update`, if you also wish to run some tests).

-  `mach web-platform-tests-create <path>` is a helper script designed to help create new web-platform-tests.
-It opens a locally configured editor at `<path>` with web-platform-tests boilerplate filled in, and in the background runs `mach web-platform-tests --manifest-update <path>`, so the test being developed is added to the manifest and opened for interactive development.

 * How do I write a test that requires the use of a Mozilla-specific feature?